 Hello and welcome to the home of KHG Arts!

-My name is Kate Herron Gendreau and I’m the Founder and Principal at KHG Arts which specializes in textile arts, education, and care.
+My name is Kate Herron Gendreau and I’m the Founder and Principal at KHG Arts which specializes in textile arts and supplies, education, and care.

-I’m passionate about understanding and fostering the intersections of craft, culture, identity, social justice, and gender/body politics from historic and contemporary perspectives.
-As a maker, teacher, and museum professional, I’m dedicated to preserving and promoting the value of textiles in museums and in our everyday lives and hope to offer a unique perspective that is informed by both historic research and contemporary practice.
+As a maker, teacher, and museum professional, I’m dedicated to preserving and promoting the value of textiles in collections and our everyday lives.
+I hope to offer a unique perspective that is informed by contemporary practice and historic research.

 Born and raised in Michigan, I now reside in Massachusetts with my husband and cat.

 KHG Arts, Principal and Founder